Financial "What If...?" Power For The AI Era

 “As it stands, your plan has you scraping by on 2.4% profit and running negative cash for most of the year.

-“But the good news is, even modest changes in specific months or in your sales mix make a big difference."
+“But the good news is, even modest changes in specific months or in your sales mix make a big difference in cash flow."

 “Think of this tool as your dashboard: anytime you’re considering a new idea — whether brunch, later hours, or catering — we can plug it in here and see instantly how it affects profit and cash.”